Tecktron/html-partials-compiler/README.md

 If you passed in a different param, the the debug condition would be skipped and the resulting `dist/index_debug.html` would look the same as the the first compiled `dist/index.html` file.

 ## Contributing, Help & Requests
-If you you help, please feel free to create an issue or fork and make a PR.
+If you need help, please feel free to create an issue or fork and make a PR.
 If you want to contribute, by all means, please make a fork and request a PR.
 If you want this for X task runner, then please feel free to write a wrapper for it.

-I consider this to be a finish product with only the need to fix any bugs that may arise.
 If you're looking for feature X, please make sure it is within the scope of this project.
 For example, I'm _not_ going to add a mimify option since there are already great packages for that and you can simply pass them the output of this package.

+#### Todos

+* [ ] _Add in path recursion_ - As of current, in order to perform recursion, you need to either string the commands or adjust the paths to be that of the top file.
+It would be a nice feature to be able to have the app parse the partials on their level.

+* [ ] _Performance enhancements_ - I wrote this in a hasty way to get it done and be useful for my need.
+There are many ways to do things faster, better and even asynchronously.